SuhitK/DeepEvent-VO/README.md

 ```

 Similarly models for the ablation experiments like scratch and freeze can be run by going to the respective folders.

+## Acknowledgments
+This code has been largely modified from DeepVO implementation by [krrish94](https://github.com/krrish94/DeepVO)